 Accessibility Tools

-Illustration Declaration of love to the city
+Illustration Declaration of love for the city

-Declaration of love to the city
+Declaration of love for the city

-Declarations of love from the people of Lienz and friends of the Sun City
+Declarations of Love from the People of Lienz and Friends of the Sun City

-Declarations of love from the people of Lienz and friends of the Sun City
+Declarations of Love from the People of Lienz and Friends of the Sun City

 The people of Lienz and friends of the Sun City Lienz have written their personal declarations of love to the city of Lienz, which we are allowed to present to you on this page.